adiprnm/weblog/_posts/2025-01-13-on-making-tiktok-content.md

 title: On Making TikTok Content
 ---

-I published two videos on TikTok some days ago.
+As the realization of [my resolutions in 2025](/my-2025-resolutions), I published two videos on TikTok some days ago.
 The first video is about LocalWP.
 It is a free app by WPEngine that lets us run WordPress on localhost without hassle.
 The view was not that much.
 It has about 200 views.

 The second one is about a coffee mug that I bought online.
 Yup, I made the video for TikTok affiliate purposes.
 I am interested in it since I think it is promising.